Filesystem Layout

 See also

-Section titled “See also”- Configuration — env vars for path overrides
+Section titled “See also”- Environment Variables — all path-related env vars

-- Backup & Restore — what gets backed up
+- Backup & Restore — what goes into a system backup